Modelur/docs/docs/reference/menu.md

 This is used to export urban control values (such as Gross Floor Area, FAR, Required number of parking lots, etc.) of currently opened model into CSV file.
 Before exporting the data, you have an option to choose which values you want to export (Whole Plot, Land Uses, Buildings, Complex Buildings).
 By default all options are selected for export (Figure 4.02).

-Additionally, when you choose to export data for Complex Buildings, you have an option to export more details about it.
-This can be done by exporting its data 1) by Land Use and/or 2) for each Simple Building from which it is constructed.
+For Complex Buildings, details about Land Use and/or each Simple Building from which it is constructed can be exported.
+Just select _Export also Land Use data of Complex Buildings_ and/or _Export also Buildings that form Complex Buildings_.

 ![Urban indicators export](../img/export_urban_control_indicators.png)
 <figcaption>Figure 4.02 - You can select which data you want to export to CSV file.</figcaption>